-I am the author of the forthcoming book, Carnal Knowledge of God: Embodied Love and the Movement for Justice (Augsburg Fortress, Spring of 2017), and of To Do Justice: A Study of Welcoming Congregations, A Time to Build Up: Analysis of the No on Proposition 8 Campaign and Its Implications for Future Pro-LGBTQQIA Religious Organizing, Preventing Sexual Abuse: A Course of Study for Teenagers (Pilgrim Press, 1996) as well as numerous articles and sermons which have appeared in such journals as Spirit Currents, The Journal of Religion and Abuse, Creating Change and Parenting for Peace and Justice.
+I am the author of Carnal Knowledge of God: Embodied Love and the Movement for Justice (Fortress Press 2017), and of To Do Justice: A Study of Welcoming Congregations, A Time to Build Up: Analysis of the No on Proposition 8 Campaign and Its Implications for Future Pro-LGBTQQIA Religious Organizing, Preventing Sexual Abuse: A Course of Study for Teenagers (Pilgrim Press, 1996) as well as numerous articles and sermons which have appeared in such journals as Spirit Currents, The Journal of Religion and Abuse, Creating Change and Parenting for Peace and Justice.
 I am a faith-based relational organizing trainer as well as workshop presenter on a wide variety of faith-based justice issues.
 I am a graduate of Earlham College, Yale Divinity School and United Theological Seminary of the Twin Cities.

 I am a theologian, pastor and organizer who names myself as a Christian Universalist, by which I mean that I was raised and have been shaped by the Christian tradition and it is my home.
 However, I believe there are many truths about God and the Divine in All Things.
 I hold a deep reverence for Judaism, Islam, Hinduism, Buddhism and pagan and Wiccan traditions.
 Particularly as I have worked for sexual and gender justice, I have learned much from my multi-faith colleagues-- about love, about life and about the Sacred in our midst.